Dr Helen Julia Minors

 |Location:||Room Kh-Ch537, Kingston Hill|

 Helen joined Kingston University in September 2010.
-Helen contributes to both the undergraduate and postgraduate programmes, and supervises PhD, as well as sitting on the Academic Board and acting as Associate Director for the Practice Research Unit.
-Helen sits on the committee of NAMHE (the National Association for Music in Higher Education) as Vice Chair.
+Helen contributes to both the undergraduate and postgraduate programmes, and supervises PhDs and MAs by Research, as well as sitting on the Academic Board, in addition to her role as Director of Studies for Music (since 2013) and Head of Music (since 2014).
 Prior to working at Kingston University, Helen was a Lecturer and BA/B.Mus and MA Music programme convenor at Roehampton University for four years, and previously a part time lecturer in music at Lancaster University.

-During 2011-14 she is also working with the creator or Soundpainting, Walter Thompson, holding a scholarship and filming an extended interview with him.
-The Soundpainting Think Tank 2013 will be hosted at Kingston.
+During 2011-15 she is also working with the creator or Soundpainting, Walter Thompson, holding a scholarship and filming an extended interview with him.
+The Soundpainting Think Tank 2013 was hosted at Kingston.
 A collaborative grant has been submitted to further this work across a range of European institutions.

 Dr. Helen Julia Minors, Soundpainting the Kingston Soundpainting Ensemble

 Kingston Soundpainting Ensemble, Flash Mob March 2013, raising awareness of the annual Improvisation and Digital Arts Festival